YakhoubSoumare/cloud-resource-tracker/README.md

 # Cloud Resource Tracker
 Track and log AWS, Azure, and GitHub resource usage using shell scripts and CLI tools.
 Intended for automation and scheduled reporting via cron.
+Now includes Ansible-based setup for automated provisioning and script deployment.

 ## Description
 These scripts collect information on:

 ### AWS